 Depth limit can be through Body, thus consistently or as in the box below, as Value.
 It does not make the hole too long, as the hole that does not contain anything is outside the piece

 Select File > New from the top menu.
 Select the Maufacturing tab and select General Setup.
-Make sure the units are in millimeters, inch is useless for us.
+Make sure the units are in millimeters or inch

 The name of the manufacturing will be your Modelnamn + _ setup_1.
 Prt, folder shall be in accordance with the naming conventions of NX.
 Part To reference is your model.